vmware-archive/clarity/DESIGN_CONTRIBUTION.md

 ### Considerations

 These resources serve two purposes.
-First, they establish the visual languange that a Clarity component should have (color vertical rhythm, typography etc).
+First, they establish the visual language that a Clarity component should have (color vertical rhythm, typography etc).
 And second, they provide a natural place for the component design to be integrated into.
 This second purpose is important.
-It is from these files that the implentation details of the component will be documented as well as made available to other designers building Clarity applications once the component is released for production use.
+It is from these files that the implementation details of the component will be documented as well as made available to other designers building Clarity applications once the component is released for production use.